 - You can also emit output context tags from advanced prompts using the

-- You can add one or more intent pre-conditions for making a dialog intent available
+- You can add one or more intent pre-conditions for making a dialog intent available.

-- You can add one or more intent pre-conditions for making a task intent available
+- You can add one or more intent pre-conditions for making a task intent available.

 Contextual intent detection helps in detecting relevant intents using the output context set by previously executed intents.

-You can set this configuration by:
+You can configure this as follows:

-- Click Knowledge Collection
+- Click Knowledge Graph.

-- Locate Qualify Contextual Paths and set it to Yes
+- Locate Qualify Contextual Paths and set it to Yes.

-These can be used:
+These can be used as follows:

-- to pre-populate entity values
+- To pre-populate entity values.

-- from the current context:
+- From the current context:

-- from the previous context:
+- From the previous context: